replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes {#bug-fixes-v2022-09-16-0}
 * Fixes an issue that prevents upgrading Kubernetes to 1.24.x if the CRI has previously been migrated from Docker to Containerd.
-* Fix `kubectl drain` from timing out on single node clusters.
+* Fixes `kubectl drain` from timing out on single node clusters.

 ## v2022.09.12-0